Nick2bad4u/BHBot/README.md

 - ~~Brews you coffee~~ (only tea supported for now)

 # Usage
-Should be pretty straightforward.
-Just select needed settings and click "Start" :)
+- The process is designed to be intuitive.
+Simply choose the required settings by clicking the "Settings" button
+- Once settings are saved, start the program by clicking on "Start" button

 # Limitations
 - Bot requires "Collapse crossovers" to be set to Yes.
-If you think it should automatically set it to be so, please [open an issue](https://github.com/sovamorco/bhbot/issues)
+If you think it should automatically set it to be so, please [open an issue](https://github.com/nick2bad4u/bhbot/issues)
 - Bot requires ingame language to be set to English.
-If you think it should automatically set it to be so, please [open an issue](https://github.com/sovamorco/bhbot/issues)
+If you think it should automatically set it to be so, please [open an issue](https://github.com/nick2bad4u/bhbot/issues)

-# Internal stuff
+# Technical Overview
+- The underlying code is always available for review by anyone.
-You can always check the code, but basically bot uses windows SendMessage API to send inputs directly to Brawlhalla window and pixel detection to detect states and decide what to do at any given point
+- Essentially, the bot employs the Windows SendMessage API to transmit inputs directly to the Brawlhalla window.
+It utilizes pixel detection to discern states and determine the appropriate action at any given moment.

-You can use BrawlhallaBot class directly or write your own wrapper for it.
-It should be completely independent and gui.py is just a PySimpleGUI graphical wrapper
+- The BrawlhallaBot class can be utilized directly or you may develop a custom wrapper for it.
+It is designed to operate independently, with gui.py serving merely as a graphical wrapper using PySimpleGUI.